Chefs dish on the restaurants inside the new Emerald Queen Casino

 The deli will have a casual feeling, and seat up to 54 guests.

-Watch for: Coast Salish design on the metal mesh rails by Puyallup Tribal member Bruce Berry.
+Watch for: Coast Salish design on the metal mesh rails by Puyallup Tribal descendent Bruce Berry and a mural by Puyallup Tribal Member Karen Reed.

 The Summit Sports Bar will offer pub-style food and drinks.
 The menu items will include salads, appetizers and pub food such as hamburgers and hot wings.
 Large TV screens are visible are throughout the restaurant.